 During the residency, attendance at all regularly scheduled workshops and readings is required, without exception.
-If a student misses more than one workshop or reading, he or she may fail the residency course.
+If a student misses more than one workshop or reading, he/she/they will fail the residency course.
 Students are also required to attend at least six craft talks/workshops.
-Failure to attend six craft talks/workshops may result in failing the residency course.
+Failure to attend six craft talks/workshops will result in failing the residency course.

-Faculty members take roll and report absences through the EMPOWER system beginning the first day of class.
+Mentors take roll and report absences through the EMPOWER system beginning the first day of class.

-MFA DIRECTOR
+MFACW DIRECTOR